socallinuxexpo/scale-network/switch-configuration/README.md

 Each file describes one router and shares the same name as the router for which the configuraiton is being produced.
 (E.g. ExMDF will produce the ExMDF router configuration)

+The backups directory contains configuartions pulled from routers.
+The to_push directory contains edited configuration files intended for loading onto routers.
+In some cases, there may be accompanying encapsulated PostScript (.eps) files.
+In such a case, the eps file should produce a port label for the router in question.
+Such labels are hand coded, use with caution.

 ### L3 VLAN configuration Directives